AdamCodd/local-hyperDB/README.md

 # Load the HyperDB instance from the save file
 db.load(f"testing\pokemon_hyperdb.pickle.gz")

-# Query the HyperDB instance with a text input, using "info.description" key to check for cosine similarity
+# Query the HyperDB instance using a text input ("Pikachu") and specify the key as "info.description" for filtering documents.
+# The `key` parameter also supports an array of keys for more complex filtering.
 results = db.query("Pikachu", top_k=3, key="info.description")
 ```
 Returns: